12 Important Texting and Driving Statistics

 12. There Is Pressure to Respond to a Text or Email

 About 9 in 10 teens admit they expect a prompt reply to their text or email.
-If they don’t hear back within five minutes or less, many teenagers take it as a sign of being ignored or brushed off.
+If they don’t hear back within five minutes, many teenagers take it as a sign of being ignored or brushed off.

 Because so many teens have this mindset, they themselves feel immense pressure to ensure they respond to incoming alerts at once.
 It doesn’t matter if they’re busy driving or not, the pressure to keep up with peer expectations is too much to resist.